pololu/motoron-python/README.md

 ## Version history

 * 2.0.0 (2023-06-09):
+  - Changed the repository name from motoron-rpi to motoron-python.
   - Added MicroPython support and examples for the RP2040.
   - The `read_eeprom` and `get_variables` methods now return `bytes`
     objects instead of a list of integers, which allows the return